 The Securities and Exchange Commission took a fresh look at continuity planning in the wake of Hurricane Sandy in 2013.
 That disaster closed equity and options markets for two days and left many financial advisors in the New York and New Jersey areas unable to operate.

-It may take a natural disaster like Hurricane Sandy to stop trading and halt operations at large financial institutions.
+It may take a natural disaster or pandemic like Covid-19 to stop trading and halt operations at large financial institutions.
 However, it likely wouldn’t take such a large-magnitude event to cause problems for a smaller firm.
 If the firm is a one-person operation or only has a handful of advisors, something like an extended medical problem or even an advisor’s death could send the firm into chaos.

 Think about your own practice and what would happen if you were unable to perform your job for several days or weeks.
 Would your clients still be able to execute trades, request withdrawals, and address any concerns or questions they may have?
 If a natural disaster knocked out your technological systems or made your office unfit for use, would you have a backup plan to implement?